- This event has passed.

 –Kelly Taylor Mitchell

-The artist will be on site weekly, with the exception of calendar holidays, to continue work on ‘Brown is My Favorite Color’, wip.
+The artist will be on site weekly, with the exception of calendar holidays, to continue work on ‘Brown is My Favorite Color’ (Work in progress)

 Above Image: Film Scan, Family Reunion, Garysburg, NC (1970s), Millard C Mitchell.
 Hand embroidery, Kelly Taylor Mitchell.